jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

       * if ``x`` is equal to ``0`` the loop runs again
       * if ``x`` is not equal to ``0`` in the loop, it leaves the loop and continues to the next block ``elses: self.tester.button(x).click().run()``

+  I use :kbd:`ctrl+s` on the keyboard a few times and there are not more

 * the first digit
 * I add a :ref:`for loop<what is a for loop?>` to test with a 10 digit number